leog25/zephyr-west-mcp/README.md

 ### Tools not appearing in Claude
 - Restart Claude Desktop after configuration changes
 - Check the configuration file syntax (valid JSON)
+- Try using `claude mcp list` to see if the server is registered
 - Look for errors in Claude's developer console

 ## License